ajason/BubbleBar/README.md

 ## Accessibility

-BubbleBar includes comprehensive accessibility support:
-- VoiceOver support for all tab items with clear labels and hints
-- High contrast theme for better visibility
-- Clear visual indicators for selected state
-- Proper accessibility traits for selection state
-- Keyboard navigation support
-- Dynamic type compatibility
+BubbleBar includes some accessibility support (Could be better I think) I just need to deep dive into accessibility to really know.

 ## Requirements